frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 She stands above all beings in the universe.
 Through her vocation, she enjoys an unprecedented intimacy with the three divine Persons.

-In another place, Pope John Paul says, "The mediation of Our Lady has...a particular maternal character" about it (John Paul II, *Redemptoris Mater*, March 25, 1987).
+In another place, Pope John Paul says, "The mediation of Our Lady has...a particular maternal character" about it (John Paul II, Encyclical, *Redemptoris Mater*, Point 38, March 25, 1987).

 We are called to try and respond to that special maternal affection in a particular way.